Credit Unions VS Banks: Which Is Better For Businesses?

 The Business Model Of Banks

-The difference between the interest charged on loans and the interest paid to depositors is called the net interest margin, which is a key source of income for banks.
+When customers deposit money into a bank, the bank uses a portion of those funds to issue loans and make investments.
+The difference between the interest earned on loans and the interest paid to depositors is called the net interest margin, which is one of a bank’s primary revenue sources.

 Different Types Of Banks